 Settlements Involving Minors

 Settlements that involve minors are a lot more complicated compared to others.
-A car accident settlement over $10,000 needs to get approved by the court.
+A car accident settlement of over $10,000 needs to get approved by the court.
 Some cases with settlements below that amount still need to get approved.

-Now You Know What to Do When Injured in a Car Accident
+Child Injured in a Car Accident